MAT 627, Topics in Complex Analysis: quasiconformal mappings

 Summary:

 This is an introduction to quasiconformal mappings (mostly on planar domains, though we may mention higher dimensions and metric spaces).
-The first few weeks will given an introduction to conform modulus and extermal length, and then will focus on the equivalence of various definitions of QC mappings.
-After this, I will give a proof of the measureable Riemann mapping theroem (MRMT).
+The first few weeks will given an introduction to conform modulus and extremal length, and then will focus on the equivalence of various definitions of QC mappings.
+After this, I will give a proof of the measurable Riemann mapping theorem (MRMT).
 I will also plan to discuss conformal welding, David homeomorphisms, distortion of measure and dimension under QC maps, and conformal removability.
 If time permits, I may discuss applications of MRMT to constructing holomorphic functions and to complex dynamics.

 Time and place